cygni/cts2023-turn-cygnicator/README.md

 In a normal car, when the hazard is on and the brake is issued, the hazard continues after the brake has been released.
 In this workshop we do not require this behavior instead it's up to the designer how to handle this.
 You will see in the time diagrams later in the workshop that we suggest that you need to reissue the hazard after braking.
 The same goes for turn indicator.

-# Workshop
+# Workshop preparation

-Now the actual workshop begins
+Prepare the workshop

 ## Preparation